Frequently Asked Questions (FAQs)

 Exception for HMDA students: If you are studying in the branch of study “Health & Medical Data Analytics and Entrepreneurship” (HMDA), you can only choose your modules for M7 from the list you can find in your module catalog for module group M7.
 This is due to the fact that for HMDA students, all M7 modules have to be related to economics, innovation or entrepreneurship.

-IMPORTANT: Conditional subjects cannot be used in M7, as they are considered courses on Bachelor’s level, which you needed to take additionally to qualify for our master’s program.
+IMPORTANT: Former conditional subjects (“Engineering Mathematics”, “Probability and Stochastic Processes”, “Algorithms, Programming and Data Representation”, “Fundamentals of Electrical Engineering”) cannot be used in M7, as they are considered courses on Bachelor’s level, the contents of which are prerequisites to start our master’s program.

 If the module description in Campo states explicitly that the module cannot be used for M7, this statement applies.